Why study this course

 This module will focus upon holistic approaches in education/care/social learning which enhance social, emotional, physical and cognitive development.
 You will critically analyse collaborative practice (e.g. parents, professionals) in supporting holistic approaches, exploring competing and complementary psychological and behavourist theories (e.g. Piaget, Bruner, Kolb, Maslow) and social learning frameworks (e.g. Freire, Dewey, Steiner).

-You will learn how within-child factors interact with environmental factors to affect how a child develops cognitively, and will consider implications for children with learning differences and physical needs.
+The module will introduce different theories as to how learning develops from birth to 25 years, in terms of biological factors and physical maturation.
+Students will learn how within-child factors interact with environmental factors to affect how a child develops cognitively, and will consider implications for children with learning differences and physical needs.
 This module will emphasise psychological and biological aspects of learning development, introducing critical examination of relationships between policies, teaching strategies and their effects upon learning in mainstream classrooms.
+Learning theories of development will be linked to principles of basic pedagogical practice, which students will explore and critique whilst on placement.
+They will be supported to carry out small scale and guided classroom-based participant observations in addition to other tasks related to the functioning of classrooms.

 This module will enable you to identify some of the causes which impact upon learning in both educational and social settings, introducing policies and strategies adopted and adapted in response to different learning behaviours, which facilitate inclusive practice.
 A number of sessions will explore a range of disabilities and difficulties which are causal factors of behaviour for learning e.g. syndromes and disorders; Autism, Attention Deficit, Hyperactivity, Oppositional Defiant Disorder, Obsessive Compulsive Disorder and Depressive disorders.